 - Spade connectors and ferrules (in wired systems)

 - Clips, pins, tabs, and other metal pieces that secure electronic components in key fobs or control panels

 - EMI shields to prevent electromagnetic interference with other nearby electronic devices

 - CEP can also stamp parts for security system peripheral equipment such as:

 Your Best Source for Custom Metal Stampings for Home Security Systems

 As security systems and hardware evolve, the need for a reliable supplier of the tiny metal parts that go inside remains unchanged.
 That’s where CEP Technologies comes in.

-We are IATF 16949:2016 certified and specialize in miniature to small custom metal stampings in medium to high-volume production runs.
+We are IATF 16949:2016 certified with TUV Rheinland of North America and specialize in miniature to small custom metal stampings in medium to high-volume production runs.
 Our tonnages range from 15 to 60 tons, and run material from .002” to 0.080” thick.
 We also offer prototyping services to test design concepts, determine optimal materials, or handle lower volume production needs.